Managing Pain when Cancer Is Advanced

 - NSW ACI Pain Management Network– find a series of videos to watch to help you gain a better understanding of your pain as well as a list of resources about managing chronic pain

-- Pain Australia– this national advocacy organisation provides lots of information about managing acute, chronic and cancer pain, and links to helpful resources, including support groups and apps
+- Pain Australia– this national advocacy organisation provides lots of information about managing acute, chronic and cancer pain, and links to helpful resources, including support groups and tools and apps

 - Breast Cancer Network Australia: Pain management– read more about developing a pain management plan and tips for those with breast cancer

 - Cancer pain management in adults– these Australian guidelines by the Australian Adult Cancer Pain Management Guidance Working Party provide guidance for health professionals about how to assess and manage cancer-related pain in adults